daniele-bnm/my_health_app/README.md

 Next time you'll run the application, make sure to activate the virtual environment before running it.
 Just repeat step 4 and 7 in the correct folder.

+Repo now Archived.
+Email me if you need anything :)